 The security pact sets its eyes on improving cyber capabilities, artificial intelligence, quantum technologies, and other technologies.
 But, the most contentious initiative under AUKUS is Australia’s acquisition of, at minimum, eight nuclear-powered submarines through BAE Systems PLc.
 The Australian Defence Force’s arsenal will also be augmented with Tomahawk Cruise Missiles, Joint Air-to-Surface Standoff Missiles (Extended Range), Long-Range Anti-Ship Missiles (Extended Range), hypersonic missiles, precision strike guided missiles, and developing a sovereign guided weapons manufacturing enterprise.
 These enhancements are integrated into the existing military systems of the three countries in the region.
 These bolster the hundreds of military bases in the Asia Pacific region; the US-Australia Pine Gap base used for intelligence and drone strikes; the USS Ronald Reagan Carrier Strike Group recently sailing into the South China Sea; and Britain’s recent announcement that they will permanently station two warships in contested waters.

-the deal was made with “international rules-based order”in mind.
+The deal was made with “international rules-based order”in mind.
 They also claimed that AUKUS would contributeto the “peace and stability in the Indo-Pacific region.”

+According to the joint statement by the leaders of the three AUKUS countries, the deal was made with “international rules-based order” in mind.
+They also claimed that AUKUS would contribute to the “peace and stability in the Indo-Pacific region.”
+History, however, has taught us that these countries think “peace and stability” means manifest destiny; using their military might to influence world affairs to their favor.
 China, more than anyone, is aware that this new military alliance between and among its rivals is surely aimed at limiting China’s influence and economic control and directed towards neutralizing their military dominance over the region.
 China’s Foreign Ministry spokesperson condemned the alliance’s “outdated Cold War zero-sum mentality and narrow minded geopolitical perception”.
 Global Times, the Chinese Communist Party-owned international media outfit, called Australia a “running dog of the US” for its involvement in the “US-led strategic siege of China.”
 The Global Times’ editorial went on to assert that “if Australia dares to provoke China more blatantly because of that, or even find fault militarily, China will certainly punish it with no mercy.”
 Both Washington and Beijing have given their continued fidelity to keeping the peace and avoiding war, but the advent of the AUKUS pact clearly aggravates tensions.

 What is so important in Asia that key global players would risk compromising relations with allied countries and war with rivals?
 The answer is economic dominance and trade route control.
 The AUKUS countries would benefit from securing key supply lines away from global competitors.
 It would mean, siphoning the Global South’s natural resources, and further penetrating domestic markets of weak democracies where they can dump their surplus goods.
 In particular, the Straits of Malacca and the global superconductor shortage seem to be primary considerations for key global players’ deepened interest in the region.

 China, more than anyone, is aware that this new military alliance between and among its rivals is surelyaimed at limiting China’s influence and economic controland directed towards neutralizing their military dominanceover the region.

 The Straits of Malacca is a major waterway where “[a] quarter of the world’s trade, half the world’s oil, and two-thirds of its natural gas trade pass through”.
 Specifically, “70 percent of Japan’s oil” and “80 percent of China’s trade” traverses the Malacca Straits.
 Anyone who can monopolize control over the waterway could dictate the flow of global commerce and use it to leverage further influence over rival countries.